jesse-c/AppearanceNotifier/README.md

 NB: If you don't open kitty directly from the application (for example, if you're using Raycast), then it won't pick up these launch arguments.

 NB: I haven't tested this with more than 1 kitty window.

+## FAQ

+Q. What if my laptop is asleep and it passes sunrise/sunset?

+A. From what I've observed, my laptop has already switched, or does so immediately after I directly wake it up.